oobecomau/desktop.gov.au/docs/security/hybrid-system-security-plan.md

 Not Applicable.

-#### Residual controls to be addressed by the Agency
+#### Residual controls to be addressed by the organisation

-- The Agency is responsible for the use and management of any fax machines and Multifunction Devices (MFDs) that are used with the HybridSystem.
+- The organisation is responsible for the use and management of any fax machines and Multifunction Devices (MFDs) that are used with the HybridSystem.

 ## Enterprise mobility